Reditnumber4/reditnumber4/README.md

 Hello!
-I am reditnumber4, a terrible coder (learning)
+I am reditnumber4
+Not much for now, check later!